 Digestive Diseases Glossary of Terms

-Hemorrhoid: Enlarged or swollen vein within the anus or rectum.
+Hemorrhoid: Enlarged or swollen vein within or around the anus or rectum.

 Hemorrhoidectomy: Surgery to remove hemorrhoids.

 HIDA scan: Also called cholescintigraphy, during this test a radioactive material, called hydroxy iminodiacetic acid (HIDA), is injected into the patient.
 The test is used to diagnose certain conditions of the liver and gallbladder.

 Jaundice: A yellowing of the skin and whites of the eyes that occurs when levels of the pigment bilirubin are abnormally high.
 This may occur when the liver is not working properly or when a bile duct is blocked.

 Jejunostomy tube: A feeding tube that is inserted in a surgical procedure through the abdomen into the part of the small intestine called the jejunum.
 Nutrients are put into the tube to feed the patient who is unable to swallow.

 Laparoscopic surgery: "Minimally invasive" surgery in which small (usually 5- to 10-millimeter) incisions are made.
 The laparoscope and surgical instruments are inserted through these incisions.
 The surgeon is guided by the laparoscope, which transmits a picture of the internal organs on a monitor.